innoq/cards42org/_descriptions_EN/card12_excuses.md

 ---
-name: How bad are you Talking about Documenting to Yourself?
+name: How bad are you talking about documentation to yourself?
 layout: card_page
 slug: excuses
 ---